the-nutritionist-mcr/online/tnm-docs/docs/Technical Documentation/cloud-architecture.md

 # Cloud Architecture

 The application is hosted on AWS.
 It is a statically rendered NextJS application backed by an API built on API Gateway, AWS Lambda and AWS Dynamodb.
+See [AWS Resources](./aws-resources.md) for more details.

 ```mermaid
 flowchart TD